Parklife 2027

 Why tickets are hard

-- A VIP upgrade is not admission; it only works with the matching GA ticket.
+- A future VIP upgrade or add-on is not admission; it only works with the matching base ticket.

-- Weekend, day, VIP and Backstage products have different prices and different assumptions.
+- Weekend GA, Weekend VIP and Weekend Backstage products have different budgets and assumptions.

 - The live per-buyer limit was not visible in accessible public pages, so check the product page before buying.

-- Resale is not a free-for-all; use authorised seller tools and avoid screenshots, strangers in DMs and too-cheap pages.
+- Resale is not a free-for-all; use authorised seller tools when they publish and avoid screenshots, strangers in DMs and too-cheap pages.

 Minimum fields and decisions to collect